BradleyStaples/foundry-distinctive-emotes/README.md

 # foundry-distinctive-emotes

 Distinctive emotes styling for Foundry VTT

-This simple momdule does a few styling tweaks to emotes to make them more distinctive from other chats.
+A simple module to change the appearance of emotes to make them more distinctive from other chats.

 ### Example Screenshot
 ![Emote Example](https://raw.githubusercontent.com/BradleyStaples/foundry-distinctive-emotes/master/images/example.png)